Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure: Appendix B. Hamiltonian operator method under Hund's rule

 Next, we consider the action of the following spin-exchange operators on these $9$ states,

 We will focus on $\hat{H}_{z^2}$ and the others are similar.
 The action of $\hat{H}_{z^2}$ on the five total spin-$2$ states is,

-These five states $|2,M\rangle$ ($M=\pm 2,\pm 1,0$) are eigenstates of $\hat{H}_{z^2}$.
+These five states ($M=\pm 2,\pm 1,0$) are eigenstates of $\hat{H}_{z^2}$.
 Next, consider the three total spin-$1$ states.
-A straightforward calculation gives the following results,
+We can obtain the following equations,

 where $|s\rangle_i$ ($i=1,2$) is spin-singlet configuration at the site $i$.
 The total spin-$1$ states are not the exact eigenstates of $\hat{H}_{z^2}$.
-However, when restricted to the physical Hilbert space under the Hund's rule with only spin-triplet states at each site $i$, the total spin-$1$ states are approximately eigenstates,
+However, when restricted to the physical Hilbert space under the Hund's rule, the total spin-$1$ states are approximately eigenstates,